KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP02-appropriation-is-not-branching.md

 ## Where the Thesis Becomes Unstable

 The conclusion is methodological, and it is exact.
-On the very cases it is most often invoked to govern — the provenance-fracturing cases — the framework supplies the vocabulary that converts a fractured transfer into ordinary genealogy: *descendant*, *separate instantiation*, *divergent reading*, *contested authority*, *no recoverable original*.
+On the very cases it is most often invoked to govern — the provenance-fracturing cases — the framework supplies the vocabulary that converts a fractured transfer into ordinary genealogy: *descendant*, *separate instantiation*, *divergent reading*, *contested legitimacy*, *no recoverable original*.
 Each term is individually defensible.
 Assembled over an erasure, they launder it into lineage.

 A framework that cannot distinguish acknowledged branching from origin-fractured recurrence does not protect lineage.
 It metabolizes appropriation into genealogy.
 That is not a theory of provenance.
 It is a mechanism for dissolving it.